 Abstract: Why aren't deposits fully insured?
 I examine the optimal level of deposit insurance coverage limit in a model with both self-fulfilling and fundamental-driven bank runs and highlight the bank profitability channel of insurance costs.
 An increase in the insurance cap lowers the probability of self-fulfilling runs, but raises the payout cost when a bank run does occur.
-Interestingly, a self-funded deposit insurance may charge a higher premium on banks, which erodes banks' profits and makes them more vulnerable to runs, especially when interest rate spread is narrow.
-Fiscal externalities enter into the tradeoff when the optimal deposit insurance requires "leaning against the wind".
+A self-funded deposit insurance may charge a higher premium on banks, which erodes banks' profits and makes them more vulnerable to runs, especially when interest rate spread is narrow.